 Commissioner Garry Lloyd PORT

-Commissioner Garry Lloyd PORT (Lama Lama / Kuku Yalanji / Awapathu Clans) is from a well respected Coen family and son of Barry Port, the famous Aboriginal Police tracker.
+Commissioner Garry Lloyd PORT (Lama Lama / Kuku Yalanji / Awapathu Clans) is from a well respected Coen family and son of Barry Port, the famous Aboriginal police tracker.
 Coen Commissioner Port is a Justice of the Peace (Qualified) and works at the Hope Vale Campus of Cape York Aboriginal Australian Academy (CYAAA) as a School Engagement Officer.
-In his role with Red Cross he supports patients and families from Cape York and the hinterland whilst they receive medical treatment.
-He is deeply involved with supporting young people, ensuring they reach their full educational potential, and also volunteers his time to junior sport development, providing guidance for young boys.
+In his role with the CYAAA he works with the children encouraging attendance, conducting the breakfast program, dealing with behaviour issues and liaising with parents.
+He is deeply involved with supporting young people to ensure they reach their full educational potential, and also volunteers his time to junior sports development, providing guidance for young boys.
 On 26 January 2015 Coen Commissioner Port was awarded a Medal of the Order of Australia (OAM) in recognition of his services to the community.

 Commissioner Elaine Louise LIDDY

 Commissioner Elaine Louise LIDDY (Lama Lama Clan) was born in Cairns.
 She is a fluent Umpithamu language speaker and has contributed to the dictionary of the Umpithamu language.
 Coen Commissioner Liddy has been pivotal in establishing the Lama Lama Rangers who live and work on the Lama Lama homelands of Port Stewart and is now a fulltime Cultural Heritage Adviser.
 She is a Justice of the Peace (Qualified) and is a highly respected leader of the Lama Lama Clan.
-Coen Commissioner Liddy was awarded a Medal of the Order of Australia (OAM) in recognition of her services to the community.
-Coen Commissioner Liddy devotes her spare time to the care of her homelands and passing on tradition and culture to future generations.
+On 26 January 2015 Coen Commissioner Liddy was awarded a Medal of the Order of Australia (OAM) in recognition of her services to the community.
+Coen Commissioner Liddy devotes her spare time to the care of her homelands, and to passing on tradition and culture to future generations.